robb-j/static-page/README.md

 Make sure to mount your markdown file at `/app/page.md` so the container knows what to render.

-### Frontmatter
+### Front matter

-There are currently 3 values you can set in the frontmatter
+There are currently 3 values you can set in the front matter

 - `title` – **required** The title of the page
 - `subtitle` – An optional subtitle of the page